Skip to main content

 @boltzpay/sdk (blue)

 The composition root.
 This is what users import.
 It wires together core domain logic and protocol adapters into the BoltzPay class.
-Exposes fetch(), quote(), discover(), getBudget(), getHistory(), getCapabilities(), getWalletStatus(), and getBalances().
+Exposes fetch(), quote(), diagnose(), discover(), openSession(), wrapMcpClient(), getBudget(), getHistory(), getCapabilities(), getWalletStatus(), and getBalances().
+Registry integration via discover() queries the live BoltzPay Registry API for endpoint metadata, scores, and protocol information.

 @boltzpay/cli (purple)

 A terminal interface that wraps the SDK.
-Commands: check, quote, fetch, discover, budget, history, wallet, demo.
+Commands: quote, fetch, discover, diagnose, budget, history, wallet, demo.
+The discover command supports --protocol, --min-score, and --query flags for filtered searches.
 Also serves as a bridge for Python agents (LangChain, CrewAI) via subprocess calls.

 @boltzpay/mcp (purple)